-Objects including shapes, ink, and text areas in a Word document can be selected in many ways.
-But there is an easy way out that you do not know.
+Objects, including shapes, ink, and text areas, in a Word document can be selected in many ways.
+But there is an easy way out that you do not know about.

 The method that is going to be explained in Word is very useful, especially when you are working with the objects that are behind the text.